Chair John Deal, Sreenath Majumder

 The principles of economics with emphasis on national income analysis, national problems of unemployment and inflation, banking, fiscal and monetary policies, and international economics.
 This course will discuss the choices society must make within the economic framework.
 C-4HE.

-234 ECONOMICS AND THE IDEAL SOCIETY - 3 hours
+234 WELFARE, FREEDOM AND JUSTICE - 3 hours

 Economists over the last 250 years have probed the range and attributes of human behavior.
 In light of these investigations they have often asked philosophical questions about what constitutes an ideal society with a particular emphasis on fairness and well-being.
 This course looks at the writings of notable economists who tackle issues such as fairness, equality, distribution, and social well-being.
 Their works will be analyzed and compared to trace these questions and the answers proposed.
 C-4PH